 The quality control and verify scope processes are important for a project as they ensure that the deliverable is defect free and meets the user’s requirements.

-In the quality control process, you inspect the deliverable for correctness and see if it meets specifications.
+In the quality control process, you inspect the deliverable for the correctness and see if it meets specifications.

 Quality control activities are performed throughout the monitoring and controlling phase by the team members.
 This ensures that the product is defect free and all parameters are within acceptable limits.